Best Bologna Porticoes: Stroll Through History

 Porticoes Bologna Portico Morte

-7. The frescoed: Palazzo della Banca d’Italia - Via Farini
+7. The Frescoed: Palazzo della Banca d’Italia - Via Farini

 In one of the parts of shopping in Bologna, full of banks and fancy cafés, you feel the vibes of modernity strolling under a marvelously frescoed portico, the only one with painted vaults.

-8. The one with the hole: Casa Seracchioli - Piazza della Mercanzia
+8. The One With the Hole: Casa Seracchioli - Piazza della Mercanzia

-What if you lived in middle-age, your neighbors were ready to kidnap your children, and the arcades stopped you from seeing who’s knocking at your door?
-Better to make a hole in the floor and spy downstairs!
+What if you lived in middle age, your neighbors were ready to kidnap your children, and the arcades stopped you from seeing who was knocking at your door?

 Porticoes Bologna Saragozza